2jordache4/accipiter_aeroworks_Internship/accipiter_aeroworks_Internship/Pathplanner_Python/README.md

 Future / Fixes
 --------------
-The current version of main does not: extend the grid, offer data on ocean drift or cloud coverage, or utilize dynamic programming to its fullest capabilities.
+The current version of main does not: extend the grid, offer data on ocean drift, or utilize dynamic programming to its fullest capabilities.

 You can find the current attempt at the extension of the grid in Environment.py under generate_grid_2.
 This does successfully extend the grid, but when it is being used for the pathplanner it does not end up finding a path.
 There is also an attempt to find cloud coverage under the fetch weather function in Environment.py.